 With the right psychotic disorder treatment and supports in place, people with these conditions can learn how to manage their symptoms and live normal lives.

-Due to the significant and well-documented influence of brain chemistry on psychotic disorders, the first step in treatment is usually starting a psychosis medication regimen.
-The right medication for psychosis can disrupt or change processes in the brain that cause or intensify psychotic symptoms.
-After starting medication, many people experience a complete remission of positive symptoms of psychosis, like hallucinations and delusions.
+Due to the significant and well-documented influence of brain chemistry on psychotic disorders, the first step in treatment is usually starting a medication regimen.
+The right medications can disrupt or change processes in the brain that cause or intensify psychotic symptoms.
+After starting medication, many people experience a complete remission of positive symptoms of many psychotic disorders, including hallucinations and delusions.

-The most common medications for psychosis are antipsychotic medications.
+The most common medications for psychotic disorders are antipsychotic medications.
 Nearly all of them work by blocking dopamine, which research shows is overactive in the brains of people with psychotic disorders.